nvtuluva/iot-edge-dynocard/dynocards-wiki/Getting-Started-page.md

 In this implementation, Azure Container registry is used to store the images used as part of the IoT Edge modules and other aspects.
 Images like the websvc4dc image is stored in a private repository that will be pulled down to create containers.

-#### 2.5.12 Machine Learning Studio
+#### 2.5.12 Machine Learning Service workspace

 **Introduction:**

-Microsoft Azure Machine Learning Studio is a collaborative, drag-and-drop tool you can use to build, test, and deploy predictive analytics solutions on your data.
-Machine Learning Studio publishes models as web services that can easily be consumed by custom apps or BI tools such as Excel.
-Machine Learning Studio is where data science, predictive analytics, cloud resources, and your data meet.
+Azure Machine Learning service is a cloud service that you use to train, deploy, automate, and manage machine learning models.
+The workspace is the top-level resource for Azure Machine Learning service, providing a centralized place to work with all the artifacts you create when you use Azure Machine Learning service.The workspace keeps a history of all training runs, metrics and a snapshot of your scripts.

 **Implementation:**

-Machine learning studio is used to create Machine Learning experiment accounts, model creation and management account and the workspace.
+Machine learning service workspace is used to create experiments, register model, deploy image and web service.

 #### 2.5.13 Application Insights